10 Best Campgrounds at Yosemite National Park

 The Tioga Road is closed in winter, and this campground generally doesn't open until July and closes in September.
 The campground can accommodate tents, RVs, and trailers up to 35 feet.
 The 304 sites are a mix of first-come, first-served and reservable.
 Reservable sites can be booked up to five months in advance, and sites are released on the 15th of each month.
 The campground has flush toilets and potable water but no hookups.

 - Reservations for campgrounds in the park can be made online.
 The Recreation.gov website has recently been updated.
 Now it's easier to find and book a site.
 New features also include codes that show which sites are available by a date range; which sites are available only on a first-come, first-served basis; those that are available via a lottery; and those that are already booked.
 You can also filter by specific campground features, such as group size, vehicle length, pets allowed, and a number of other specifications.

 - To try your luck getting a campsite at a first-come, first-served campground, arrive early in the day and have a backup plan.

-- If you don't have a reservation, you can check in at the Reservation Office in the Half Dome Village parking lot.
+- If you don't have a reservation, you can check in at the Reservation Office in the Curry Village parking lot.
 It's best to arrive early in the day, preferably before 8 am.
 The park gives out sites that become available each day due to early checkouts and cancellations.
 They are all given out on a first-come, first-served basis.
 If you don't get a site in the morning, you can put your name on a list and return at a designated time around mid-afternoon to see if more have become available.
 A surprising number of sites do become available each day, but waiting to hear if you've got one is a relatively stressful experience.
 If you do get a site, you'll need to go through the same process every day that you want to stay, and it may entail moving sites.

 - North, Upper, and Lower Pines Campgrounds are located at an elevation of 4,000 feet.